 - Increase sales activity by comparing how many sales you’d need at your current margins to hit a target revenue with how many you’d need at your discounted margin; increase your marketing activity proportionately.

 After crunching numbers for different sales targets, you may find your discount sale could achieve significantly higher revenue if you increased marketing activity through more advertising or promotions.
-In this case, you may want to consider applying for a business loan or line of credit to cover your promotional costs so you can achieve your goals.
+In this case, you may want to consider applying for a business term loan or line of credit to cover your promotional costs so you can achieve your goals.

 How Do I Keep Discount Traffic from Undercutting Revenue from Regular Customers?